LidorPrototype/TableNetTable2df/README.md

 I tried different encoders like VGG-19, ResNet, DenseNet121, efficientNet_B0, efficientNet and I got the best results with DenseNet121

-> Note model itsel fis not uploaded because it's too big for github uploads, you will be able to download the model in the future from this link.
+> Note model itself is not uploaded because it's too big for github uploads, you will be able to download the model in the future from this link.
 TK

 ## Model Predictions: